HEGSRR/RPl-Spielman-2020/docs/report/analysis_plan.md

 Currently, we are using a 2020 MacBook Pro running on macOS Ventura 13.3.1.
 We anticipate collaborators working on the project from different computers and different operating systems, and we seek to containerize the project so that scripts can be run on many different machines.

-The original study used Python for their analysis, so we first reproduce their results in Python, using a containerized conda environment to be provided in the project's GitHub repository.
-This environment consists of the following software and packages:
+In our reproduction of the original study, we used a containerized conda environment consisting of the following software and packages:

 - Python 3.9.16
-- Pandas 1.4.4
+- pandas 1.4.4
-- GeoPandas 0.13.2
+- geopandas 0.13.2
-- Pyhere 1.0.0
+- pyhere 1.0.0
-- SciPy 1.10.1
+- scipy 1.10.1
-- NumPy 1.21.5
+- numpy 1.21.5
-- Mapclassify 2.5.0
 - MDP 3.5
-- Pygris 0.1.5
+- pygris 0.1.5
-- Libpysal 4.7.0
+- libpysal 4.7.0
-- CHECK WHICH OTHERS TO ADD
+- lxml 4.9.3
+- tabulate 0.9.0
+- matplotlib 3.7.1
+- mapclassify 2.5.0

+We will use the same environment for our replication study, adding in additional packages if necessary.

 ### Data and variables

+(STOPPED HERE 7/28)
 For Spielman et al's original study, the data sources were the 2008-2012 5-year American Community Survey and the 2010 decennial census.
 Spielman et al downloaded their data from Social Explorer; in our reproduction, we pull our data directly from the census into Python via a census API package known as pygris.
 Since we are reproducing and replicating the work of Spielman et al, the variables we use are the same as those used in their study.